Bookbinding: Development

 The earliest surviving European bookbinding is the St Cuthbert Gospel of about 700, in red goatskin, now in the British Library, whose decoration includes raised patterns and coloured tooled designs.
 Very grand manuscripts for liturgical rather than library use had covers in metalwork called treasure bindings, often studded with gems and incorporating ivory relief panels or enamel elements.
 Very few of these have survived intact, as they have been broken up for their precious materials, but a fair number of the ivory panels have survived, as they were hard to recycle; the divided panels from the Codex Aureus of Lorsch are among the most notable.
 The 8th century Vienna Coronation Gospels were given a new gold relief cover in about 1500, and the Lindau Gospels (now Morgan Library, New York) have their original cover from around 800.

-Luxury medieval books for the library had leather covers decorated, often all over, with tooling (incised lines or patterns), blind stamps, and often small metal pieces of furniture.
-Medieval stamps showed animals and figures as well as the vegetal and geometric designs that would later dominate book cover decoration.
+Luxury medieval books for the library had leather covers decorated, often all over, with tooling (impressed decoration), and often small metal embellishments such as bosses and corners called furniture.
+Medieval tooling showed animals and figures as well as the vegetal and geometric designs that would later dominate book cover decoration.
 Until the end of the period books were not usually stood up on shelves in the modern way.
 The most functional books were bound in plain white vellum over boards, and had a brief title hand-written on the spine.
-Techniques for fixing gold leaf under the tooling and stamps were imported from the Islamic world in the 15th century, and thereafter the gold-tooled leather binding has remained the conventional choice for high quality bindings for collectors, though cheaper bindings that only used gold for the title on the spine, or not at all, were always more common.
+Techniques for gold tooling were imported from the Islamic world in the 15th century, and thereafter the gold-tooled leather binding has remained the conventional choice for high quality bindings for collectors, though cheaper bindings that only used gold for the title on the spine, or not at all, were always more common.
 Although the arrival of the printed book vastly increased the number of books produced in Europe, it did not in itself change the various styles of binding used, except that vellum became much less used.